T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval: a Multi-Branch Fusion Scheme for Objective Evaluation

 \subsection{Training Strategy}

-To maximize the effectiveness of each branch and enable them to focus on task-specific learning, we propose a divide-and-conquer training strategy.
+To maximize the effectiveness of each branch and enable them to focus on task-specific learning, we proposed a divide-and-conquer training strategy.
 This approach ensures each branch specializes in its designated task while contributing to the overall performance.

-Initially, we prioritize enhancing features unrelated to text, such as video quality and realism, by refining purely visual dimensions without involving text input.
-In the next phase, we fine-tune the full parameters of the BLIP model to optimize text-video alignment.
-Finally, we integrate the three branches with a fusion module, fine-tuning a limited set of parameters to promote cooperative learning across multiple aspects, including video quality, realism, and text-video alignment.
+Initially, we prioritized enhancing features unrelated to text, such as technical quality and realness, by refining purely visual dimensions without involving text input.
+In the next phase, we fine-tuned the full parameters of the BLIP model to optimize text-video alignment.
+Finally, we integrated the three branches with a fusion unit, fine-tuning a limited set of parameters to promote cooperative learning across multiple aspects, including technical quality, realness, and text-video alignment.

-Specifically, we first fine-tune all parameters of the video quality evaluation branch using video quality scores, and similarly fine-tune all parameters of the realism evaluation branch using realism scores.
-For the alignment branch, text-video consistency scores are used to fine-tune all parameters of the BLIP model.
-In the final stage, we incorporate the fusion module and selectively fine-tune a subset of the BLIP parameters.
+Specifically, we first fine-tuned all parameters of the technical quality branch using the technical quality MOS scores, and similarly fine-tuned all parameters of the realness branch using the realnes MOS scores.
+For the alignment branch, the MOS scores of the text-video consistency were used to fine-tune all parameters of the BLIP model.
+In the final stage, we incorporated the fusion units and selectively fine-tuned a subset of the BLIP parameters.

-To further enhance performance, we adopt a dual-loss optimization strategy \cite{li2022blindly} for each branch.
-This strategy combines Pearson's linear correlation coefficient and ranking loss, ensuring robust optimization tailored to each evaluation dimension.
+To further enhance performance, we adopted a dual-loss optimization strategy \cite{li2022blindly} for each branch.
+This strategy combines Pearson's Linear Correlation Coefficient (PLCC) and ranking loss, ensuring robust optimization tailored to each evaluation dimension.

-Here, $y$ and $\bar{y}$ denote the quality annotations and their mean value, respectively, while $s$ and $\bar{s}$ represent the quality predictions and their mean value.
-This optimization strategy enhances each branch by aligning its outputs with human perceptual judgments and ensuring that the rank order of the outputs adheres to the expected ordinal properties.
+Here, $y$ and $\bar{y}$ denote the MOSs and their mean value, respectively, while $s$ and $\bar{s}$ represent the prediction scores and corresponding mean value.